 Is it legal to use a VPN in the USA?

 Currently, there are no laws restricting VPN usage in the US.
 And, as you can tell from the table above, none of the Western countries are on that – already short – list.

 Obviously, a VPN isn’t a gateway to illegal activities just because it protects one’s privacy.
 No VPN providers commend criminal acts committed while connected to a VPN.
 Besides that, one tool isn’t going to protect criminals from legal trouble anyway since law enforcement has many means to track and catch perpetrators.

 Can you get in trouble for using a VPN?

-Unless you’re in a country where a VPN is banned – I cover that in the next section – you can use a VPN with peace of mind.
+Unless you’re in a country where VPN services are banned, you can use a VPN without issues.

 However, you shouldn’t expect a VPN to protect you from legal trouble if you engage in illegal acts while using it.
 Downloading copyrighted material falls into this category.